EsamGhaleb/esamghaleb.github.io/_news/NLPITCH.md

 date: 2022-10-18
 inline: false
 ---
-I will be talking about my recent at ILLC in NLPitch event!
+I will be talking about my recent research at ILLC in NLPitch event!

 **Title: Multimodal Emotion Recognition through Deep Learning**